santacrx/qmk_firmware/keyboards/keychron/v10/ansi_encoder/keymaps/santacrx_complex/README.md

   * `_FN` has diagonal to LH-HI corner (mimicking pointing to knob)

 ## Worflow / Desired Features / Bugs
+*v1.0.1* modding to have a similar keymap layout with my V10 max.
+Also, removing redundant/wrongly implemented coloring functions.
+Am considering heavily avoiding the multiple empty layers and just have more complex "keys" that will be changing behavior based on `currLayerID` and even mods.
+Would like to change behavior of some macros (hell, even the knob!) when holding Shift of Caps.
+Will plan out and have that as v1.1.

 *v1.0* released with the workflow below.
 All upcoming changes will be simple delta releases.